sahglie/Subnets/README.md

 Subnets
 ============

-Subnets is a data strucuture for storing a set of ubnets.
+Subnets is a data strucuture for storing a set of subnets.
 Its key functionality is quick lookups: determining if an IP or Subnet is in this set or contained by a Subnet in this set.